 For an overview of how to use the Enscape Material Editor to apply displacement maps, head over to our Knowledge Base.

-You don’t need to register an account – simply pick the texture you need from among the nearly 200 offerings and download directly from the site.
+You don’t need to register an account – simply pick the texture you need from the 200+ available, and download directly from the site.
 Texture Haven is also officially linked with HDRI Haven and 3D Model Haven, which feature free collections of skyboxes and 3D models, respectively.

-No list of free texture websites is complete without mentioning CC0 Textures.
+No list of free 3D texture websites is complete without mentioning CC0 Textures.

 Example of a floor texture from CCO Textures

 With well over 500 free 3D textures, Texture Box has textures for every surface of your project, be it an interior or exterior scene.

 The interface makes it easy to find exactly what you need, through an intuitive search and category structure.
 If you enjoy the free content, you can also support the Texture Box team on Patreon, which gives you access to additional premium content.

 CG Bookcase is run by Dorian Zgraggen, who created the nearly 500 free PBR textures available on the website.

 The site aesthetic is clean and well ordered, and you can download the textures and all maps without having to register an account.
 The filtering function is especially handy, allowing you to filter texture results based on color and resolution.
 Below you can see how realistic this textured wall surface looks once uploaded into Enscape.